 - Durham v BAI (Run Off) Ltd UKSC 14; 1 WLR 867 (Supreme Court) – employer’s liability insurance.

-Elliot is ranked in The Legal 500 for Professional Discipline and Regulatory Law and in Chambers UK 2016 for Police law.
+Elliot is ranked in The Legal 500 for Professional Discipline and Regulatory Law and in Chambers UK for police law and professional discipline.

-Clients who spoke to Chambers & Partners noted that “you can be confident he has read everything, he has a good way in conference and his understanding of police law is exceptional.”
-The Legal 500 comments that he is “involved in sensitive police discipline cases.”
+“You can be confident he has read everything, he has a good way in conference and his understanding of police law is exceptional.”

 I understand the particular concerns and anxieties of police officers, when I am instructed to represent them, and, often, witnesses who may feel assailed from all sides.
 I hope to pitch a careful balance between supporting individuals and giving them confidence in the face of what they perceive to be personal criticism and improper challenge to understand what actions they took in order to prepare a considered defence and realistic advice.